juand-r/naacl-2019-notes/README.md

 ### Language Models :speech_balloon:

+##### Linguistic Knowledge and Transferability of Contextual Representations

+ELMo and BERT word very well across many tasks.
+But WHY?
+What linguistic knowledge do they capture?

+Use a linear probing model to investigate BERT, ELMo (+variants), OpenAI Transformer on 17 different tasks.

+Which layer is most transferable?
+- LSTMs: first layer!
+- Transformers: all layers are similar

+BiLM pretraining yields representations that are more transferable in general (even on PTB-sized data), but not as good at tasks requiring specific linguistic knowledge

+---

 ##### (Could not attend) **Knowledge-Augmented Language Model and Its Application to Unsupervised Named-Entity Recognition.
 Angli Liu, Jingfei Du and Veselin Stoyanov**

 ---